flanagan-lab/flanagan-lab.github.io/_pages/about.md

 <b>Lab news</b>

+November 2023: We have two summer research students starting in the lab, Ella Peoples and Myles Landon.
+Welcome to the team!

+November 2023: Georgia Gwatkin recieved a UC Masters Scholarship, which she will be starting in February!
+She will be working with Sarah and Michelle LaRue on kororā ecology and behaviour.

 October 2023: Coley won the School of Biological Science's Best Paper Award and the Senior Demonstrator award at the Annual Biology Conference.
 Congratulations, Coley!

 October 2023: Fleur van Eyndhoven's masters research was published in _The Royal Society Open Science_, titled ["High rates of male courtship in a female-ornamented pipefish"](https://royalsocietypublishing.org/doi/10.1098/rsos.231428).
 It is open access so everyone can take a look!